Honour Chen-Williams: Family secrets and incel storyline

-When Honour finds out that Mason has been harassing DeMarcus Westwood (Tomi Ade), she is "determined" to figure out what is going on with Mason, whilst Dave tries to "ignore the whole problem".
+When Honour finds out that Mason has been harassing DeMarcus Westwood (Tomi Ade), she sets to figure out what is going on with Mason, whilst Dave tries to "ignore the whole problem".
 Honour and Dave are then "rocked" by the discovery that Eric Foster (Angus Castle-Doughty) has drawn their youngest child, Mason, into radicalised misogyny, leading to Mason joining incel online chatrooms and spreading hatred online and in person.
 Chok said that it is the family's biggest challenge and it tears them apart, with Dave and Honour having no answers, and that she enjoyed being part of the storyline as she found it "clever" that it explored the attitudes of men towards the treatment of women in society, as it showed that more men, such as Tony and Dave, need educating.

-Chok told Inside Soap how it is "horrifying" for Honour to see what her "baby boy" has been posting on the forums and that she wants to "rescue" her son both from what he has been exposed to online, but also from the police.
+Chok told Inside Soap how it is horrifying for Honour to see what her "baby boy" has been posting on the forums and that she wants to "rescue" her son both from what he has been exposed to online and also from the police.
 Chok explained that "Mason doesn't realise how dangerous Eric is and what he is capable of, he doesn't see there could be consequences from all this online hatred.
 [Honour] asks herself: 'Is Mason going to be dragged down because of all this?
 Is his life going to be ruined?
 Could he get arrested because of his association with Eric?'
 Chok noted that whilst Honour cannot understand why Mason has gone down this route, she does not blame him because "as a psychologist" she knows that "people get swept along with things".
 Before Honour found out about Mason's involvement, Chok speculated that it would be "horrific" when Honour finds out and that she would blame herself or Dave, and that it would be "humiliating" for her professionally as "it's her job to spot these things".
 Chok explained that Honour "fears" that this is entirely her fault as she had suspected "for months" that something was up with Mason, but had been in a "difficult position" as she did not want to be "too heavy-handed with her parenting" and also wanted to respect Dave, who had not taken it seriously.
 When Mason had told Honour that he felt lonely and uncool in comparison to his school peers, Chok felt that Honour did not really listen due to it being too painful for her to hear, and that when Honour suspected something was up, she suggested family time and therapy, but that did not happen as "life got in the way".